soracom/coverage-tests/README.md

 Bands (Main)        LTE bands used for the test (additional bands may not be listed even if available) Plan                The Soracom IoT SIM subscription plan used for the test Support             Result of the test:
-                      - Guaranteed: Coverage is provided with roaming agreement (also shown on Supported Carriers page)
+                      - Guaranteed: Coverage is provided with a roaming agreement (also shown on the Supported Carriers page)
                       - Validated: Coverage is still under testing and deployment; Coverage and compatibility is subject to change
                       - Observed: Related traffic was identified but coverage has not yet been independently tested and verified
 Supported Features  Network features tested:
                       - All networks are tested for data transfer
                       - Where applicable, Low Power Wide Area Network (LPWAN) features such as eDRX, PSM and SMS are also tested
-                        - eDRX* and PSM* (with asterisk) indicates that a requested eDRX or PSM value will be modified by the local MNO
+                        - eDRX* and PSM* (with an asterisk) indicate that a requested eDRX or PSM value will be modified by the local MNO
 Date                The most recent date that the test was performed
 ```

 ## Related subscription plans

-The test results for the these subscription plans also apply to the following subscription plans:
+The test results for these subscription plans also apply to the following subscription plans:

 - Test results for `plan01s` also apply to `plan01s - LDV` and `plan-NA1`
 - Test results for `planX3` also apply to `planX3-EU`